up1/demo-spring-boot-2-with-mongodb/README.md

+### Features
+* Spring Boot 2.0.2.RELEASE
+* Working with MongoDB
+* Testing with Embedded MongoDB
+* Services and Controller testing
+* Switching profie
+* Code coverage with Jacoco (Separate result between Unit tests and Integration tests)

-How to run with profile ?
+### How to run with profile ?

 ```
 // Test with embedded mongodb